BMMRO-tech/BMMRO/app/README.md

 - [User Testing](https://github.com/BMMRO-tech/BMMRO/milestone/2) - This is our first milestone allowing the application to be tested by real users in real conditions.
 - [Production](https://github.com/BMMRO-tech/BMMRO/milestone/1) - The initial release of the application.
 The tasks included in this milestone are required to be complete before we can safely recommend for this system to replace the paper form.

+## A Note on State Management

+We've hoisted react state that is to be shared among components into react context.
+State pertaining to firebase is in FirebaseContext.

+For all persistence-related things, we're using firebase.
+Submitted forms are also stored locally as is enabled by the `firestore.enablePersistence()` method.
+The exception is that we additionally store the `loggedInUser` in localStorage to prevent redirection to the login page while firebase auth is initializing.

 ## Running and Building the app

 To run the app in development mode a .env file is required with REACT_APP_PROJECT_ID, REACT_APP_API_KEY and REACT_APP_AUTH_DOMAIN set.
 These values can be found in the project settings in Firebase.